What is Genetic Counseling?

 What is the value of genetic counseling?

-Many people first see a genetic counselor as part of a prenatal visit to determine the risks to their baby, according to Samantha Neumann, a genetic counselor with the University of Miami Health System.
+Many people first see a genetic counselor as part of a prenatal visit to determine the risks to their baby, says Samantha Neumann, a genetic counselor with the University of Miami Health System.

 But the genetics team at the University of Miami, which was recently ranked #2 in the nation, specializes in patients from all walks of life, including expecting parents, children, and adults.

 “Our team has specialties ranging from prenatal to specialized genetic disorders such as vision, hearing loss, neurogenetics, cardiology, and more,” says Neumann.
 “We can offer counseling for people who may be at risk, as well as offer help for young children or adults with genetic conditions that other specialties are not as familiar with.”

 A genetic counselor can help you determine your risk through testing and evaluation of family history.
 “There are a number of things that go into providing a risk assessment,” says Neumann.
 “Blood tests can help us understand the inheritance pattern of a disorder.
 With family history, sometimes we have to do some more digging.
 If we can actively test other family members, we can get a clearer picture of someone’s risks.”